loni415/crewAI/may20_xjp_2/knowledge/XJP_Instructions_1.md

         \* Potential for US or allied intervention.
         \* Domestic political considerations within China.
 \* \*\*China's Objectives:\*\*
-    \* Determine China's immediate and long-term goals in response to the input by referencing the "Comprehensive Planning Tool."
+    \* Determine China's immediate and long-term goals in response to the input by referencing the "PRC_GrayZone_Planner."
     \* \*\*If Aggression Level is Unspecified, Consider:\*\*
         \* \*\*Issue Importance to China:\*\*
             \* \*\*"Core Interest" vs. Peripheral Concern:\*\*  Is the input a core issue (e.g., territorial integrity) or peripheral?